-DISTRICT OFFICE, FILE NAME, AND NUMBER: SWT-2016-023 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Oklahoma County/parish/borough: Okmulgee Center coordinates of site (lat/long in degree decimal format): Lat.
-35.64658° N, Long.
-95.96425° W. Universal Transverse Mercator: Name of nearest waterbody: Okmulgee Creek Name of nearest Traditional Navigable Water (TNW) Into which the aquatic resource flows: Canadian River Name of watershed or Hydrologic Unit Code (HUC): Okmulgee Creek 111003030906 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: February 26, 2016 Field Determination.
-Date(s): SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
-There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+В. DISTRICT OFFICE, FILE NAME, AND NUMBER: Tulsa, SWT-2018-112 (AJD 3) С. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Oklahoma County/parish/borough: Tulsa City: Tulsa Center coordinates of site (lat/long in degree decimal format): Lat.
+36.112841° N, Long96.055487° W. Universal Transverse Mercator: 765039.291460, 4000480.224968 Name of nearest waterbody: Berryhill Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: None Name of watershed or Hydrologic Unit Code (HUC): 11110101 (Polecat-Snake) and 111101010304 (Mooser Creek-Arkansas River) Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
+Date: April 20, 2018 ☐ Field Determination.
+Date(s): CTION II: SUMMARY OF FINDINGS Α. RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.

-B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required] 1.
+Waters of the U.S. a.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
+Wetlands: acres. c.
+Limits (boundaries) of jurisdiction based on: Not Applicable.
+Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3 describes Pond 6 as a naturally occurring depressional feature that contained light household debris items and car tires.
+This feature is not mapped on the 7.5 minute United States Geologic Survey (USGS) topographic map or the National Wetland Inventory Map (NWI).
+Pond 6 is located outside of the 100-year floodplain and the closest tributary